vcc-csc212/sp21-archive/_docs/labs/sort-lab/sort-lab.md

     - Successfully meet [requirements](#reqs) **1 through 2**

 > To receive any credit at all, you **must abide by our [Collaboration and Academic Honesty Policy](/policies/#integrity)**.
 Failure to do so may result in a failing grade in the class and/or further disciplinary action.

+---

+Assignment hints and template code brought to you by Evan Russell.